Car Insurance Rates by State

 Weather-related incidents

 Whether or not you are at fault in a weather-related accident.
 It is important to contact your car insurance company and document the damage.
 In many cases, weather-related incidents can take a long time to resolve.
 It is best not to drive your vehicle if possible.
 Unless the insurer sends an adjuster.
-A weather-related accident can increase your insurance premiums but in most cases, they cannot exceed 10% of the policy value.
+A weather-related accident can increase your insurance premium but in most cases, it cannot exceed 10% of the policy value.

 Uninsured drivers